dpk14/CellSociety/doc/INHERITANCE_REVIEW_dpk14.md

 There is a general simulation superclass, with subclasses that extend these for specific cell interaction instructions.
-We also have a cell superclass with general methods handling location and relocation, with subclass extentions that contain methods specific to the simulation, which describe
+We also have a cell superclass with general methods handling location and relocation, with subclass extentions that contain methods specific to the simulation, which contain variables and methods used to track the behavior and characteristics of the same object as it is translated through the grid.

 * What parts within your area are you trying to make closed and what parts open to take advantage of this polymorphism you are creating?